 In December 2021, the Company entered into a license agreement with Jocasta Neuroscience, Inc. A member of the Board of Directors of the Company is also an affiliate of Jocasta Neuroscience, Inc. The agreement provides for an upfront fee of \$5.0 million and the opportunity for future research and development services to be provided.
-The Company recognized \$4.8 million of licensing revenue for the year ended December 31, 2021.
+The Company recognized \$0.2 million and \$4.8 million of licensing revenue for the years ended December 31, 2022 and 2021, respectively.